Test-time Recalibration of Conformal Predictors Under Distribution Shift Based on Unlabeled Examples: Methods

 \subsection{Baseline methods}

-We consider several regression-based methods as baselines.
+We consider regression-based methods as baselines.
 Regression-based methods have been used for predicting classification accuracy, assuming a correlation between the classification accuracy and a feature (e.g., average confidence) across different distributions~\citep{deng2021WhatDoesRotation,deng2021AreLabelsAlways, guillory2021PredictingConfidenceUnseen}.
-Those regression-based methods learn a function $f_\vtheta$ that makes a prediction on a new distribution $\setQ$ based on the set of unlabeled examples $\setD^\setQ_\unlbl$.
-The function $f_\vtheta$ is learned based on synthetically generated distributions $\setP_1, \setP_2, \ldots$ and datasets $\setD^{\setP_1}_\calib, \setD^{\setP_2}_\calib, \ldots$ sampled from those distributions.
-Such synthetic datasets can be produced by applying corruptions to the natural images of the source distribution, e.g., ImageNet-C~\citep{hendrycks2019BenchmarkingNeuralNetwork}.
+We consider regression-based methods as baselines for predicting the conformal threshold on a target distribution that would achieve $1-\alpha$ coverage.
+We train the regression-based methods on a dataset consisting of synthetically generated distributions given a source distribution (e.g. ImageNet-C from ImageNet) with the goal of predicting the conformal threshold for a test dataset sampled from a natural distribution.

-We expand the existing range of regression-based methods by considering a variety of setups for the feature space that extract different levels of detail from the classifier's statistics on the dataset.
-We use $\phi_\pi (\setD) \colon \reals^L \rightarrow \reals^d$ to denote the feature extractor that maps the softmax scores of the classifier to the features for a given dataset $\setD$.
+Let $\phi_\pi (\setD) \colon \reals^L \rightarrow \reals^d$ be the feature extractor part of a neural network that maps the softmax scores of the classifier to the features for a given dataset $\setD$.
 A simple example is the one-dimensional feature ($d=1$) extracted by computing the average confidence of a given classifier across the examples of a given dataset.